 Here’s what to keep in mind.

 - Get rid of poisonous plants.
 Cats love to chew on houseplants, so make sure the plants in your house are safe for them to munch.
 Eating lilies, dieffenbachias, foxglove, philodendron, azalea, or rhododendron can be fatal to cats.
-The ASPCA has a helpful list you can refer to when you’re at the flower shop.

 - Hide electrical cords.
 Unplug and put away electrical cords when you aren’t using them.
 Cats can chew through or get tangled in the cords, so keep them secured and out of your cat’s reach.